nahid/apify/docs/API-Tester-Documentation.md

 }
 ```

-### Custom Variables Priority
+### Variable Priority System

-Custom variables take precedence over environment variables.
-If a custom variable has the same name as an environment variable, the custom variable value will be used.
+The API Tester implements a hierarchical variable priority system:

+1. **Request-specific variables** (Highest priority)
+   - Defined in the "Variables" section of each API test file
+   - Override both environment variables and project-level variables
+   - Specific to a single API test

+2. **Environment variables** (Medium priority)
+   - Defined in the environment sections of the apify-config.json
+   - Override project-level variables
+   - Environment-specific (Development, Production, etc.)

+3. **Project-level variables** (Lowest priority)
+   - Defined at the root level "Variables" section in apify-config.json
+   - Shared across all environments
+   - Provide baseline values for the entire project

+When the tool encounters variables with the same name at different levels, it follows this priority order.
+For example, if a variable named "timeout" is defined in all three levels, the request-specific value will be used.

-This allows you to:
+This hierarchical system allows you to:
+1. Define project-wide settings at the project level
+2. Override them with environment-specific values
-1. Override environment variables for specific tests
+3. Further customize them for specific API tests
-2. Make API test files self-contained and portable
-3. Provide default values that can be used across environments

 ### Benefits of Custom Variables